A movement for Malaysian doctors to go on strike has been gaining traction online under the hashtag #HartalDoktorKontrak

 Furthermore, contract medical officers are not granted job security.
 Contract renewals have no clear policy and are not automatically given out based on years of service or merit.
 Some fear termination at the end of their contracts despite years of study and compulsory training.

-The strike was initiated following a statement by Health Minister Dr Adham Baba on 23 June, who defended the contract-based recruitment
+The strike was initiated as a last straw following a statement by Health Minister Dr Adham Baba, who defended the contract-based recruitment on 23 June

-In a statement posted on the MOH Facebook page, Adham said junior doctors have been recruited on contract basis "without depending on the limited number of permanent positions".
+In a statement posted on the MOH Facebook page, Adham said the ministry has continued to give junior doctors opportunities and recruit them on contract basis "without depending on the limited number of permanent positions".

 His defense came in response to the Malaysian Public Health Physicians' Association (PPPKAM) and Malaysian Muslim Doctors Organisation (PERDIM)'s open letter, which urged the government to review its recruitment policy for new medical officers.